neicnordic/puhuri-web/docs/resource-allocators.md

 If the operation is succeed, the status turns to `OK` and to `ERRED` in case of failure.

 ### Resource creation
+- TODO: Allow setting separate limits
+- TODO: Do not validate against usage!
+Rely on the backend to handle it.
+Consider a separate endpoint ?check

 The resource creation flow is shown below.
 ![resource-provisioning-flow](assets/resource-provisioning-flow.png)

 ### Resource termination
 The resource termination flow is shown below.